 Multiple vendor invoices can be re-sent to a workflow, instead of one invoice at a time. |

-Although the new features from Microsoft are a step in the right direction toward providing basic AP capabilities for AP practitioners, businesses and the broader audience are still left with many manual processes, requiring them, for the most part, to match, code, route, review and approve them manually, among other tasks.
+Although the above features from Microsoft are a step in the right direction toward providing basic automation capabilities for AP practitioners, business users and the broader audience are still left with many manual processes, requiring them, for the most part, to match, code, route, review, approve and search the invoices manually.

 Feature Gap |